-The efficacy of testosterone replacement in females is under study.
+The efficacy of testosterone replacement in female patients is under study.
 If it is used, total testosterone levels should always be kept within the normal range for females.
-Bioavailable or free testosterone levels also should be monitored to avoid overtreatment.
+Bioavailable or free testosterone levels also should be monitored to avoid over treatment.